Australian English phonology: Relationship to other varieties

 Australian English pronunciation is most similar to that of New Zealand English; many people from other parts of the world often cannot distinguish them but there are differences.
 New Zealand English has centralised /ɪ/ and the other short front vowels are higher.
 New Zealand English more strongly maintains the diphthongal quality of the NEAR and SQUARE vowels and they can be merged as something around [iə].
-New Zealand English does not have the bad-lad split, but like Victoria has merged /e/ with /æ/ in pre-lateral environments.
+New Zealand English, like Victoria, has merged /e/ with /æ/ in pre-lateral environments.